Kaniz-Sukayna/Rock-Paper-Scissor/README.md

-# ✊🖐✌️ Rock Paper Scissors – Apna College Style
+# ✊🖐✌️ Rock Paper Scissors

 This is a fun **Rock Paper Scissors** (Stone Paper Scissors) game built with **HTML, CSS, and JavaScript**, inspired by the **Apna College web dev series**.
 The project is part of my learning with the **DevWeekend Fellowship** 🚀.